clirdlf/ndsa.org/meetings.md

 All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
 Presenters will be notified in June and guaranteed a registration slot at the conference.

+### Keynote: Snowden Becker
+[Snowden Becker](https://snowdenbecker.com/) will open Digital Preservation 2018 with a talk entitled “**To See Ourselves as Others See Us: On Archives, Visibility, and Value**.”

+Becker manages the graduate degree program in audiovisual archiving and preservation in the [Department of Information Studies](https://is.gseis.ucla.edu/programs/graduate-degree-programs/mlis-specializations) at UCLA, where she also [teaches](https://snowdenbecker.com/courses-and-syllabi/) courses in preservation and archival administration.
+She previously worked at Academy Film Archive, J. Paul Getty Museum, and Japanese American National Museum.
+Becker is pursuing a PhD in Information Science at University of Texas at Austin.
+She has an MLIS from UCLA Graduate School of Education & Information Studies and a BFA from Maryland Institute, College of Art.

+Snowden Becker’s research interests focus on how audiovisual materials are integrated into, accessed, and preserved as part of our larger cultural heritage.
+Her forthcoming dissertation, Keeping the Pieces: Evidence management and archival practice in law enforcement, addresses the property room as a type of archive, and examines how audiovisual recordings and file-based media are managed alongside material evidence in law enforcement organizations.
+That work has led into additional research projects related to the creation, management, and preservation of audiovisual evidence, including an [IMLS-funded National Forum](https://www.imls.gov/grants/awarded/re-43-16-0053-16) on data management needs arising from large-scale video recording programs such as police body-worn cameras.

 ### Digital Preservation Mentorship Program
 Stay tuned for more information about a lightweight conference mentorship program!
 When registration opens, attendees will be able to sign up to be mentors, mentees, or both.